patternfly-labs/react-table-batteries/packages/module/patternfly-docs/content/examples/basic.md

 ### Caching to prevent redundant data fetches

 When using server-side filtering/sorting/pagination, we need to refetch the API data any time the user interacts with the filtering/sorting/pagination controls.
-We do this by fetching new data when the `tableControlState.cacheKey` value changes, by using it as a dependency in a fetch effect or by other means.
+We do this by fetching new data when the `tableState.cacheKey` value changes, by using it as a dependency in a fetch effect or by other means.
 However, let's say the user applies a filter and then clears that filter.
 We'll fetch the unfiltered data, then fetch the filtered data, then fetch the unfiltered data again!
 For each fetch, the user is shown a spinner and must wait.

 If we introduce a caching layer that reuses previous data when fetching with the same `cacheKey` value, we prevent this third fetch/loading state.
 When the user clears their filters or restores the original sort/pagination state the data will update instantly as it is retrieved from the cache.
 You can try it now: try clicking the sort toggles in the headers of each column a few times.
 You'll notice that the first time a specific sort is applied to a column we need to ask the server to sort the data again by refetching data and showing a spinner.
 However, if we have fetched data with that sort applied already (it's not the first time you're viewing it) the data will not be refetched and you'll get the results of the original fetch instantly.
 You'll see fewer spinners the longer you interact with the table.

 The easiest way to achieve this caching behavior is to use a data fetching library with caching support built in.
-For example, when using react-query's `useQuery` hook, you can use the `tableControlState.cacheKey` as part of your `queryKey` value and you'll get these benefits for free.
+For example, when using react-query's `useQuery` hook, you can use the `tableState.cacheKey` as part of your `queryKey` value and you'll get these benefits for free.
 Here we implement our own cache instead (not recommended) for demonstration purposes.

 ```js file="./ExampleAdvancedCaching.tsx"